lisphilar/covid19-sir/docs/markdown/INSTALLATION.md

 ## Start analysis

 What to do next?
-Please refer to [Workflow](https://lisphilar.github.io/covid19-sir/markdown/WORKFLOW.html) to obtain a complete view of CovsirPhy project.
-The first step is data preparation.
+Please refer to tutorials of this documentation.
+The first tutorial is [Data preparation](https://lisphilar.github.io/covid19-sir/01_data_preparation.html).
+If you have any questions and any advice, feel free to contact developers and users via [GitHub Issues](https://github.com/lisphilar/covid19-sir/issues).